mjefri/hello-world/README.md

 Hello World!

-an idat here! i thought i can code, ut i already lost trying to figur out how github works.
+an idat here! i thought i can code, but i already lost trying to figur out how github works.